seznam/szn-select/README.md

 * Opera
 * Safari
 * Edge
-* Internet Explorer 9 - 11 (optional polyfills for IE8 are in development)
+* Internet Explorer 9 - 11 (polyfill for IE8 is possible and in consideration)

 ### Suppport of Microsoft Edge 16 and older, Internet Explorer 11 and older